clbustos/buhos/README.md

         ruby-bigdecimal \
         ruby-etc

-Once you have all necesary dependencies , copy the source code using
+Once all the dependencies are installed, the source code can be copied using

    > git clone git@github.com:clbustos/buhos.git

-Install necessary dependencies using bundler
+Install required Ruby dependencies using bundler

    > bundle install